ccokee/eventd-operator/README.md

 ## EventD K8s Operator

 The **EventD Operator** is a Kubernetes operator that watches for events happening in a Kubernetes cluster and sends notifications to a specified Telegram channel using a Telegram bot.
-Additionally, it publishes the events to a Google Cloud Pub/Sub topic for further processing.

 The operator is implemented using the **Controller Runtime** framework, which provides a set of libraries and utilities for building Kubernetes controllers.
 It leverages the **Kubernetes client-go** library to interact with the Kubernetes API and monitor events.